-- (3) The child has one of the following (unless a medical evaluation by a health-care professional indicates that you can include the child in the child-care activities): - (A)An oral temperature above 101 degrees that is accompanied by behavior changes or other signs or symptoms of illness [Medium]; - (B)A tympanic (ear) temperature above 100 degrees that is accompanied by behavior changes or other signs or symptoms of illness.
-Tympanic thermometers are not recommended for children under six months old [Medium]; - (C)An axillary (armpit) temperature above 100 degrees that is accompanied by behavior changes or other signs or symptoms of illness [Medium]; or - (D) Symptoms and signs of possible severe illness such as lethargy, abnormal breathing, uncontrolled diarrhea, two or more vomiting episodes in 24 hours, rash with fever, mouth sores with drooling, behavior changes, or other signs that the child may be severely ill [Medium]; or - (4) A health-care professional has diagnosed the child with a communicable disease, and the child does not have medical documentation to indicate that the child is no longer contagious.
+- (3) The child has one of the following (unless a medical evaluation by a health-care professional indicates that you can include the child in the child-care activities): - (A) An oral temperature above 101 degrees that is accompanied by behavior changes or other signs or symptoms of illness [Medium]; - (B)A tympanic (ear) temperature above 100 degrees that is accompanied by behavior changes or other signs or symptoms of illness.
+Tympanic thermometers are not recommended for children under six months old [Medium]; - (C)An axillary (armpit) temperature above 100 degrees that is accompanied by behavior changes or other signs or symptoms of illness [Medium]; or - (D) An infrared temporal (forehead) temperature above 100 degrees that is accompanied by behavior changes or other signs or symptoms of illness [Medium]; or - (E) Symptoms and signs of possible severe illness such as lethargy, abnormal breathing, uncontrolled diarrhea, two or more vomiting episodes in 24 hours, rash with fever, mouth sores with drooling, behavior changes, or other signs that the child may be severely ill [Medium]; or - (4) A health-care professional has diagnosed the child with a communicable disease, and the child does not have medical documentation to indicate that the child is no longer contagious.
 [Medium]

-- Regarding paragraph (3), when taking a child's temperature, the American Academy of Pediatrics (AAP) recommends that: - Electronic devices for measuring temperature require periodic calibration and specific training in proper technique; and - o The height of fever does not indicate a more or less severe illness. - Regarding subparagraph (D), as with temperatures a child does not have to be sent home unless there are multiple symptoms and signs of possible severe illness.
-Some children may also have medical issues that cause one or more symptoms, but the symptoms may not be a sign of possible severe illness (for example, a child that is lactose intolerant may have diarrhea but no other symptoms of an illness). - To clarify "uncontrolled diarrhea", this is when: - o A diapered child's stool: - Is not contained in the diaper; and/or - Exceeds two or more stools above the normal for that child; and - A toilet-trained child's diarrhea is causing soiled pants and clothing.
+- Regarding paragraph (3), when taking a child's temperature, the American Academy of Pediatrics (AAP) indicates: - Electronic devices for measuring temperature require periodic calibration and specific training in proper technique; - o Using infrared temporal thermometers outside in direct sunlight may affect readings; and - o The height of fever does not indicate the severity of the illness. - Regarding subparagraph (E), as with temperatures a child does not have to be sent home unless there are multiple symptoms and signs of possible severe illness.
+Some children may also have medical issues that cause one or more symptoms, but the symptoms may not be a sign of possible severe illness (for example, a child that is lactose intolerant or is taking an antibiotic that causes digestive side effects may have diarrhea but no other symptoms of an illness). - To clarify "uncontrolled diarrhea", this is when: - o A diapered child's stool: - Is not contained in the diaper; and/or - Exceeds two or more stools above the normal for that child; and - o A toilet-trained child's diarrhea is causing soiled pants and clothing.